The best 3D modelling apps for iPad

 Are complex tools necessary?

 No!
 Absolutely not.
-We are used to having an over abundance of tools in our desktop apps but, much of the time, these aren't necessary to complete a project.
-They are mostly helpers for efficiency or to complete complex tasks more easily.
+We are used to having an overabundance of tools in our desktop apps, but often these aren't necessary to complete a project.
+They are mostly helpers for efficiency or to make complex tasks easier to complete.

 Rob Redman is the editor of ImagineFX magazines and former editor of 3D World magazine.
 Rob has a background in animation, visual effects, and photography.